 Ireland to shut schools and universities over coronavirus

-Ireland will shut schools, universities and childcare facilities until March 29 and restrict mass gathering to slow the spread of the coronavirus, acting Prime Minister Leo Varadkar said on Thursday.
+Ireland will shut schools, universities and childcare facilities until March 29 and restrict mass gathering to slow the spread of the coronavirus, acting Prime Minister Leo Varadkar said on Thursday, as the country registered a 60% surge in cases.

-Ireland's chief medical officer said the government had turned to measures to try to delay the spread, rather than simply contain it, following fresh case information late on Wednesday.
-Details on new cases are due at 1730 GMT.
-Ireland confirmed its first death of a patient diagnosed with the virus on Wednesday as the number of confirmed cases rose to 43 from 34 a day earlier.
-Two more cases on Thursday in Northern Ireland, the British region which shares an open border with the Irish republic, brought the total there to 20.
+Ireland's chief medical officer said the government had turned to measures to try to delay the spread, rather than simply contain it, following a jump in case numbers in nine clusters across the country.
+Ireland confirmed its first death of a patient diagnosed with the virus on Wednesday and on Thursday the number of confirmed cases rose to 70 from 43.
+Two more cases in Northern Ireland, the British region which shares an open border with the Irish republic, brought the total there to 20.

-"Our advice is that all indoor mass gatherings of more than 100 people and outdoor mass gatherings of more than 500 people should be cancelled.
-You need to continue to go to work if you can, but where possible you should work from home."
+"This is going to involve big changes in the way we live our lives and I know I'm asking people to make enormous sacrifices," Varadkar said in a statement that was broadcast on national television from Washington, where he met President Donald Trump.
+"Acting together as a nation, we can save many lives," Varadkar said.

+Outside one supermarket near the city centre, some shoppers wondered why the government had not taken the steps sooner.
+Ireland reported its first coronavirus case on Feb.
+29. "They should have done this before now," said Danielle Kinsella, a 36-year-old carer, who was carrying five shopping bags and a bag of potatoes with a friend.

+"They are leaving everything to the last minute and people now are panicking," said Kinsella, who has been unable to find hand sanitizer on the shelves for her brother, who has leukaemia and is in self-isolation.
+SOCIAL DISTANCING

 Varadkar encouraged people to limit social interactions and for offices to stagger break times and hold meetings remotely to limit contact.
-While restaurants can stay open, they should look at how to operate social distancing, he added.
+While restaurants can stay open, they should look at how to impose social distancing designed to keep people far enough apart, he added.

 Public transport will continue to operate and shops will remain open with plans in place to ensure supply chains will not be interrupted.
 Airports will not be closed but those entering Ireland will be told to self-isolate if they develop symptoms.
-Games, training and team gatherings for Ireland's Gaelic sports, played in towns and village around the country, were suspended until March 29 across all age groups.
+Games, training and team gatherings for Ireland's Gaelic sports and rugby union were suspended until March 29 across all age groups.

+The Catholic Church said all confirmations had been cancelled and that believers would not be obliged to physically attend mass on Sundays and could watch online instead.
 On Monday, Ireland cancelled all St. Patrick's Day parades which draw hundreds of thousands of revellers, including tourists from around the world, each March.
-HOSPITAL LIMITS OPERATIONS

-Outside one supermarket near Dublin's city centre, some shoppers wondered why the government had not taken the steps sooner.
-Ireland reported its first coronavirus case on Feb.
-29. "They should have done this before now," said Danielle Kinsella, a 36-year-old carer, who was carrying five shopping bags and a bag of potatoes with a friend.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)